More Recent Stats Are Available!

 However, mobile sales haven’t kept pace with traffic growth, as charts like the one below from December 2016 show.

 The obvious conclusion is that people are more than happy to browse and research on mobile, but many still prefer desktop when it comes to actually completing the purchase.
+It could be an ideal solution to place a browse abandonment email solution on your website especially if mobile browsing increases but mobile conversion rate is not.

 SaleCycle client data paints a similar picture, with mobile traffic across all sectors just outpacing that from desktop (51.3% of all traffic is mobile).

-Fashion is the sector that stands out here, as it’s the only one where the percentage of mobile sales is higher than desktop.
+Looking at the fashion ecommerce statistics it’s the sector that stands out here, as it’s the only one where the percentage of mobile sales is higher than desktop.
 63.2% of fashion sales come via mobile, 36.8% from desktop.

 The percentage of mobile traffic to fashion sites is around 14% higher than the average (at 65.4%), but fashion sites are still out-performing other sectors for mobile sales.